hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ??? note "Code injection on macOS"
     Windows and Linux have built-in package managers that can update software automatically, but macOS does not.
 The only Apple provided way to ship software updates to Mac users is via the App Store.
 Conveyor doesn't go this route.
 Instead, it uses the popular [Sparkle Framework](https://sparkle-project.org/) to give your app the ability to update itself.
 Sparkle is a de-facto standard used across the Mac software ecosystem.

     For Sparkle to work it must be initialized at app startup.
-To avoid you needing to write Mac specific code (e.g. in Objective-C or Swift), Conveyor will edit the Mach-O headers of your binary when it builds the bundle to inject a shared library that starts up Sparkle for you.
+To avoid you needing to write Mac specific code in Objective-C or Swift, Conveyor will edit the Mach-O headers of your binary when it builds the bundle to inject a shared library that starts up Sparkle for you.
 This happens automatically for any app that links against Cocoa or AppKit and not Sparkle.
-This feature is particularly useful for apps that aren't written in C++.
+This feature is particularly useful for apps that aren't written in C++, as long as they provide sufficient header padding space.
+The amount of space left for adding headers can be controlled using Apple's `ld` linker with the `-headerpad` flag.
+If your language toolchain doesn't support header padding, this technique won't work and you'll have to link against `Sparkle.framework` yourself.

 ### JVM